tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 All of these methods (except for the sous vide) involved a thermometer or something else I didn't have.
 Fortunately my friend had a sous vide, and so I went sous vide method!
 The added benefit of the sous vide is that it is idiot proof!
 As long as you use the correct temperatures, the chocolate should be able to temper properly.

-### Problems with tempering
+### "Idiot Proof" is a Lie
 Despite this solution being promised as *idiot proof* by the internet - I could never get the chocolate to temper.
 This had to do with the fact that my chocolate came untempered, so the exact methods described in other articles wouldn't work.
 In theory I could have formed beta crystals with the sous vide method from scratch, but I was leaving the chocolate in the heated water bath for too little time (1-2 hours) and without proper agitation.
 If I had to do it from scratch, I would have to constantly shake up the chocolate in the (HOT) water for 3-7 hours.
-Due to my dad's birthday coming up - I had just given up and poured the chocolate into my molds.
+Due to my deadline - I had just given up and poured the chocolate into my molds.

 # Results & Conclusion
 In Conclusion, Chocolate is stupid.

-I'd like to think that the end result looked good and tasted good!
+Anyways, I'd like to think that the end result looked good and tasted good!
 I think I nailed the aesthetic look of the chocolate bar.
 I half succeeded with the flavor, although the taste was good (because I used good tasting chocolate), I completely failed with tempering the chocolate for a good texture/look.
 My goal to manage costs was an absolute failure.
 I told my dad I spent around $80 (mostly for the unused chocolate), but including transportation costs, acquisition of materials, membership fees it came up to a $200.

 ![chocolate template](/figures/chocolate_fig5.jpg){: .center-image }
 <center> <font size="2"> <i>